awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-development-environment.md

 Composer adds libraries that you install locally to your project's [`composer.json` file](php-configuration-composer.md)\.
 When you deploy your project code, Elastic Beanstalk uses Composer to install the libraries listed in this file on your environment's application instances\.

-If you run into issues installing Composer, visit the official documentation: [https://getcomposer\.org/](https://getcomposer.org/)
+If you run into issues installing Composer, see the [composer documentation](https://getcomposer.org/)\.

 ## Installing the AWS SDK for PHP<a name="php-development-environment-sdk"></a>